Physics Quizzes

 Category: HEATING AND COOLING

-11. What state of matter has particles closely packed with fixed positions?
+11. What state of matter has particles close together but can move past each other?

 12 / 15